Santa Rosa Beach Portion

 of the Eglin Reservation

-The Natural Resources Office DOES require visitors on the Eglin Reservation portion of Santa Rosa Island beach to obtain the FREE Beach Permit.
+The Natural Resources Office DOES require visitors on the Santa Rosa Island beach portion of the Eglin Reservation to obtain a FREE Beach Permit.
 The permit is available online or at the Natural Resources Office.
 When you log into your account click My Safety Briefs and watch the video, then answer the three questions.
 Once you have finished the video and questions, the Beach Permit will appear under Available Permits.

 Due to military testing and training on the Eglin reservation on Santa Rosa Island from Fort Walton Beach to Navarre Beach is closed to all forms of public access.